JAC AND GETHIN EVANS

-John “Jac” Evans b.1936 and his older brother Gethin b.1943, of Deudraeth House, both went to sea.
+John “Jac” Evans b.1936 and his older brother Gethin b.1933, of Deudraeth House, both went to sea.
 I remember Gethin Evans arriving at Soar Chapel in his R.A.F. uniform on a long ago Sunday.
 It caused a welcome distraction as Raymond Cousins, Thomas Glyn Evans and I, were trying desperately to read a verse, supposedly learnt by heart, from the Bible through the communion wine hole in front of our pew.
 I think our long suffering Sunday school teacher, Mr. Jones of Preswylfa House, had realized our weekly verse reading was too flawless to be genuine, and also done with suspiciously uncharacteristic piety, as our foreheads were pressed against the front of the pew.
 Gethin was receiving a copy of the New Testament, a gift from the chapel elders, to take with him on his National Service stint.
 He served in Germany with the R.A.F. regiment for two years before returning to finish an apprenticeship as a carpenter with his uncle’s firm Dole Builders.
 Soon after the sea proved too much of a lure and being a bit of a radio ham, decided to train as a wireless operator.
 This took him to London where he soon found that the course proved to be quite stressful; as now in his mid twenties he feared failure.
 He recalled a problematic practical test where each candidate was given a certain time slot to ascertain and remedy a purposely-arranged faulty radio.
 Gethin tried everything he had been taught to no avail, and in a last desperate effort he checked something that he thought would be too simplistic a task set by the examiners.
 He checked the crystal, and lo and behold, there was none.
 So from a large box of supplied spare parts, he placed a crystal in the radio just in time.

 He went to sea on tankers for four years, and enjoyed the life, but marriage was beckoning.
 At the same time a potentially life threatening incident occurred whilst he was off the coast of Canada, when he developed a severe case on appendicitis.
 He was winched up into a helicopter and taken to hospital in Nova Scotia.
 He underwent an emergency operation, and after convalescing came home.
 It had been a close shave, and if it had occurred in mid- Atlantic, he would have been in serious trouble.
 Gethin settled back in Borth to raise a family and run a building business and became involved in village life as a councillor and Lord Mayor.
 He, with Aran Morris, was one of the main instigators in bringing the lifeboat to Borth.

-Jac Evans, was in the sea cadets at Aberystwyth whilst still at school.
+Jac Evans was in the sea cadets at Aberystwyth whilst still at school.
 He was invited to represent the cadets at a review on H.M.S.
 Dido, and for a time seriously considered a career in the Royal Navy.
 However he was advised by the old seamen of Borth to join the Merchant Navy, as at least he could leave it if he did not like it; unlike the Royal Navy.
 Jac went to the Merchant Navy Training School Vindicatrix.
-He was at one time one of the youngest A.B.’s in the Swansea pool.
+Soon after he became one of the youngest A.B.’s in the Swansea pool.
 Jac is often mentioned in the memoirs of his one time shipmate, the late Gerry Evans of Aberystwyth, who went to live in New Zealand.
 As I worked with Jac for a time for his brother’s building company, I heard many a yarn, some far too outrageous to print.
 Jac had sailed just at the end of the era of tramping steamers and had been to literally hundreds of ports all over the world.
 Some of the vessels he sailed on were the Kenuta, Loch Ryan and the Dashwood.
 I always remember him as a genuine, fun loving, kindhearted person, with never a bad word to say about anybody.

 Jac would do the frying in his cooking hat which was an intricate piece of head gear, made of straw that he had bought years before in South America.
 One night whilst I was waiting for the fish to be cooked, black smoke seeped into the dining room, so I rushed down to the small back kitchen which was full of smoke and flames.
 There was Jac rushing out the back door with flaming pan, and by now a burning straw hat.
 To cap it all off his younger brother Billy came downstairs in a panic.
 We both followed Jac out the back as he ran down the garden ablaze, and flung the mackerel far out on to Cors Fochno.
 We had to douse a few of the flames that were now starting to singe his beard, his brother Billy’s concern was met with, “Get back to bed worse things happen at sea”.
 How his mother slept through all these commotions, nightly for weeks on end in the summer, is a mystery.